connext/monorepo/packages/agents/cartographer/poller/README.md

 Great!
 You are now all set up to run the cartographer poller✨.

-For running the poller (transfers specifically), run the command in project root -
+Each poller can be run separately, full list of pollers to start is in the `package.json` and, as an example to execute transfers, run the following command in project root -

 ```sh
 yarn workspace @connext/cartographer-poller start:transfers